 Optimistic concurrency control allows you to prevent lost updates and deletes.
 Concurrent, conflicting operations are subjected to the regular pessimistic locking of the database engine hosted by the logical partition that owns the item.
 When two concurrent operations attempt to update the latest version of an item within a logical partition, one of them will win and the other will fail.
 However, if one or two operations attempting to concurrently update the same item had previously read an older value of the item, the database doesn’t know if the previously read value by either or both the conflicting operations was indeed the latest value of the item.
 Fortunately, this situation can be detected with the Optimistic Concurrency Control (OCC) before letting the two operations enter the transaction boundary inside the database engine.
 OCC protects your data from accidentally overwriting changes that were made by others.
 It also prevents others from accidentally overwriting your own changes.

 The concurrent updates of an item are subjected to the OCC by Azure Cosmos DB’s communication protocol layer.
-Azure Cosmos database ensures that the client-side version of the item that you are updating (or deleting) is the same as the version of the item in the Azure Cosmos container.
-This guarantees that your writes are protected from being overwritten accidentally by the writes of others and vice versa.
+For Azure Cosmos accounts configured for single-region writes, Azure Cosmos DB ensures that the client-side version of the item that you are updating (or deleting) is the same as the version of the item in the Azure Cosmos container.
+This ensures that your writes are protected from being overwritten accidentally by the writes of others and vice versa.
 In a multi-user environment, the optimistic concurrency control protects you from accidentally deleting or updating wrong version of an item.
-As such, items are protected against the infamous “lost update” or “lost delete” problems.
+As such, items are protected against the infamous "lost update" or "lost delete" problems.

 Every item stored in an Azure Cosmos container has a system defined